cloud-gov/cg-site/content/intro/security/improving-application-security.md

 menu:
   main:
     parent: security
-title: Security for all applications
+title: Security for All Applications
 weight: 10
 ---